 ARPANSA also carried out a Maralinga Veterans Dosimetry study which measured the occupational exposure of workers in the Maralinga region following nuclear testing.
-The personal information collected as part of this study included addresses, contact details, dates of birth, gender, radiation dose, medical information, names of relatives and employment information.
+The personal information collected as part of this study included addresses, contact details, dates of birth, sex, radiation dose, medical information, names of relatives and employment information.

 The Privacy Act provides additional safeguards for the collection and use of sensitive information.
 Sensitive information is defined in the Privacy Act to include information about a person’s health, racial or ethnic origin, political opinions, association memberships, religious beliefs, sexual orientation, criminal history, genetic or biometric information.

 Where possible, we will allow an individual to interact with us anonymously or by using a pseudonym.
-For example, if contacting our Talk to a Scientist line with a general question we will not ask for a name unless we need it to adequately handle the question.
+For example, if contacting our Talk to a Scientist line with a general question we will not ask for a name unless we need it to adequately handle the enquiry.